ENROLL NOW

 How specialties impact a medical assistant's career

-Specializing allows you to build expertise in a specific clinical area, which often translates to better job stability and access to competitive salaries.
+Specializing lets you build expertise in a specific clinical area, which often translates to better job stability and competitive salaries.
+Medical assistant specialization is one of the most effective ways to move into specialized medical assistant roles and stand out in the healthcare field.

 Benefits of focusing on a clinical area

-- Certifications in focused areas are highly valued by employers
+• Certifications in focused areas are highly valued by healthcare providers

-- Work environments such as surgical centers or private practices often offer higher compensation
+• Surgical centers and private practices often offer higher compensation

 Highest paid medical assistant specialties